Regularized inner products of meromorphic modular forms and higher Green's functions: Preliminaries

-Here $\Gamma(r,v):=\int_{v}^{\infty} t^{r-1} e^{-t} dt$ is the \begin{it}incomplete gamma function\end{it}.
-There are similar expansions around the other cusps.
-One reason that the splitting into holomorphic and non-holomorphic parts is natural is that the holomorphic part is annihilated by $\xi_{\kappa}$.
+Here $\Gamma(r,Z):=\int_{Z}^{\infty} t^{r-1} e^{-t} dt$ denotes the \begin{it}incomplete gamma function\end{it}.
+Expansions of this type also exist for $\kappa\geq 1$, but the term in $\mathcal{M}^-$ containing $v^{1-\kappa}$ is replaced with a logarithmic term for $\kappa=1$, and more care is needed for the terms containing an incomplete gamma function when both parameters are negative.
+There are also similar expansions at the other cusps.
+One reason that the splitting into holomorphic and non-holomorphic parts is natural is that the holomorphic part is annihilated by the operator $\xi_{\kappa}$ defined in \eqref{XiD}.
 Both parts can have singularities; the singularities in the holomorphic part are poles, while one can determine the kind of singularities in the non-holomorphic part by noting that its image under $\xi_{\kappa}$ is meromorphic.
-The terms in the expansion which grow as $v\to\infty$ are called the \begin{it}principal part of $\mathcal{M}$ \end{it}(at $i\infty$).
-The coefficients $a^-$ are closely related to coefficients of meromorphic modular forms of weight $2-\kappa$, following from the fact that if $\mathcal{M}$ is modular of weight $\kappa$, then $\xi_{\kappa}(\mathcal{M})$ is modular of weight $2-\kappa$.
-Thus $\xi_{\kappa}$ maps weight $\kappa$ polar harmonic Maass forms to weight $2-\kappa$ meromorphic modular forms. \end{remark} Solving the second-order differential equation coming from \eqref{eqn:Deltadef}, one obtains an elliptic expansion of polar harmonic Maass forms which parallels the expansion \eqref{eqn:fEllExp} for meromorphic cusp forms.
-The resulting expansion is given in Proposition 2.2 of \cite{BKweight0}, which Pioline later pointed out appears as a special case of Theorem 1.1 of \cite{Fay}.
-To describe it, for $0\leq y<1$, $a\in\N$, $b\in\Z$, we let
+The terms in the expansion which grow as $v\to\infty$ are called the \begin{it}principal part of $\mathcal{M}$ \end{it}(at $i\infty$); namely, for $\kappa<1$ these are the terms in $\mathcal{M}^+$ with $n<0$ and those terms in $\mathcal{M}^-$ with $n\geq 0$.
+The coefficients $c_{\mathcal M}^-$ are closely related to coefficients of meromorphic modular forms of weight $2-\kappa$, following from the fact that if $\mathcal{M}$ is modular of weight $\kappa$, then $\xi_{\kappa}(\mathcal{M})$ is modular of weight $2-\kappa$.
+Thus $\xi_{\kappa}$ maps weight $\kappa$ polar harmonic Maass forms to weight $2-\kappa$ meromorphic modular forms.

+Solving the second-order differential equation coming from \eqref{Laplace}, one obtains an elliptic expansion of polar harmonic Maass forms that parallels the expansion \eqref{eqn:fEllExp} for meromorphic cusp forms.
+The resulting expansion is given in Proposition 2.2 of \cite{BKweight0}, which appears, as Pioline later pointed out, as a special case of Theorem 1.1 of \cite{Fay}.
+To describe it, under the restriction $0\leq Z<1$, $a\in\N$, and $b\in\Z$, we set